Writer's Block

 Protected by a large stone

-juncos hop over her
+juncos hop over

-seeking sunflower seeds before they are hidden beneath snow.
+seeds before they are hidden beneath snow.

 Meanwhile, cattle and horses,